College of Arts and Sciences

 The sociology major offers sound preparation for careers in law and public administration, medicine and public health, activism, social work, advertising and marketing, politics and public policy, business, banking, and consulting, to name just a few.
 The various courses in the sociology program examine social groups and processes in a wide diversity of contexts, with an emphasis on critical thinking and social justice.

-The program has flexibility built into the core course requirements and allows anthropology and rhetoric courses to contribute to the curriculum for majors.
+The program has flexibility built into the core course requirements and allows anthropology to contribute to the curriculum for majors.
 Students are encouraged to work with their advisers to assure selection of courses compatible with their educational and career objectives.

 Course Credits